Delek Us Holdings, Inc. Sells 6,708 Shares of Delek US Holdings, Inc. (NYSE:DK) Stock

 - On Tuesday, February 22nd, Delek Us Holdings, Inc. sold 6,708 shares of Delek US stock.
 The shares were sold at an average price of $42.95, for a total value of $288,108.60.

-A number of analysts have recently commented on DK shares.
-Cowen cut their price target on Delek US from $20.00 to $19.00 and set a “market perform” rating on the stock in a research note on Tuesday, December 28th.
-Piper Sandler cut their price objective on Delek US from $28.00 to $25.00 in a research note on Tuesday, January 25th.
-Raymond James cut their price objective on Delek US from $27.00 to $25.00 and set an “outperform” rating on the stock in a research note on Tuesday, November 9th.
-Zacks Investment Research raised Delek US from a “sell” rating to a “hold” rating and set a $18.00 price objective on the stock in a research note on Friday, February 4th.
-Finally, Morgan Stanley cut their price objective on Delek US from $23.00 to $19.00 and set an “underweight” rating on the stock in a research note on Wednesday, January 12th.
-Two research analysts have rated the stock with a sell rating, six have assigned a hold rating and five have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Delek US currently has a consensus rating of “Hold” and a consensus price target of $21.45.
+DK has been the subject of a number of research analyst reports.
+Zacks Investment Research upgraded Delek US from a “sell” rating to a “hold” rating and set a $18.00 price target for the company in a report on Friday, February 4th.
+Raymond James reduced their price objective on Delek US from $27.00 to $25.00 and set an “outperform” rating for the company in a report on Tuesday, November 9th.
+Piper Sandler reduced their price objective on Delek US from $28.00 to $25.00 in a report on Tuesday, January 25th.
+Bank of America upgraded Delek US from an “underperform” rating to a “neutral” rating and boosted their price objective for the stock from $17.00 to $21.00 in a report on Tuesday.
+Finally, Morgan Stanley reduced their price objective on Delek US from $23.00 to $19.00 and set an “underweight” rating for the company in a report on Wednesday, January 12th.
+Two analysts have rated the stock with a sell rating, seven have issued a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $21.42.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in DK.
-Northern Trust Corp increased its holdings in shares of Delek US by 3.3% during the second quarter.
-Northern Trust Corp now owns 887,489 shares of the oil and gas company’s stock valued at $19,187,000 after acquiring an additional 28,095 shares in the last quarter.
-Nuveen Asset Management LLC increased its holdings in shares of Delek US by 35.5% during the second quarter.
-Nuveen Asset Management LLC now owns 923,483 shares of the oil and gas company’s stock valued at $19,966,000 after acquiring an additional 242,175 shares in the last quarter.
-Charles Schwab Investment Management Inc. increased its holdings in shares of Delek US by 16.0% during the second quarter.
-Charles Schwab Investment Management Inc. now owns 672,475 shares of the oil and gas company’s stock valued at $14,539,000 after acquiring an additional 92,912 shares in the last quarter.
-Morgan Stanley increased its holdings in shares of Delek US by 660.4% during the second quarter.
-Morgan Stanley now owns 369,741 shares of the oil and gas company’s stock valued at $7,994,000 after acquiring an additional 321,118 shares in the last quarter.
-Finally, Tudor Investment Corp Et Al bought a new stake in shares of Delek US during the second quarter valued at approximately $242,000.
-Hedge funds and other institutional investors own 89.24% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Pinebridge Investments L.P. acquired a new position in shares of Delek US during the fourth quarter worth approximately $52,000.
+Meeder Asset Management Inc. increased its stake in Delek US by 32.6% in the 3rd quarter.
+Meeder Asset Management Inc. now owns 4,549 shares of the oil and gas company’s stock valued at $81,000 after buying an additional 1,118 shares during the last quarter.
+Eagle Bay Advisors LLC boosted its holdings in shares of Delek US by 135.3% in the 3rd quarter.
+Eagle Bay Advisors LLC now owns 6,000 shares of the oil and gas company’s stock worth $108,000 after buying an additional 3,450 shares during the last quarter.
+Point72 Hong Kong Ltd boosted its stake in Delek US by 14.2% in the third quarter.
+Point72 Hong Kong Ltd now owns 10,585 shares of the oil and gas company’s stock valued at $190,000 after acquiring an additional 1,314 shares during the last quarter.
+Finally, Versor Investments LP bought a new position in shares of Delek US during the 3rd quarter valued at approximately $201,000.
+89.24% of the stock is currently owned by hedge funds and other institutional investors.

 Delek US Company Profile (Get Rating)